freamer/everypay-ios/README.md

 4. API call to the merchant (your) server with the encrypted card token.
 The merchant can decrypt the card token with a server-side EveryPay API call, and make a payment immediately or save it for later.

 Example implementation is provided for steps 2 and 4, even if they are likely to be replaced in most apps.
 EPCardInfoViewController can be replaced or modified for step 1 to match your branding.

+## Requirements

+iOS 7 or later is required for NSURLSession that is used in everyPay SDK.

 ## Integrating the SDK